 Now, after completing the Confirmation task Sumatera will be sent an email with these contents automatically.

 You only have to check settings of the Data Items, Data editing permissions and Operator.
-This time, you don’t have to add any changes to them.
+You don’t have to make any changes to them this time.

 Depending on environment, the sender of the email (From) will be email@example.com.